Employment Situation Frequently Asked Questions

 part of the pay period and not receive pay for the time missed, while some workers,

 such as those dealing with cleanup or repair, may work extra hours.

-In order for severe weather conditions to reduce the estimate of payroll employment,
+payroll employment estimates.
+In order for severe weather conditions to reduce

-employees have to be off work without pay for the entire pay period.
-Slightly more
+employment estimates, employees have to be off work without pay for the entire pay

 period.
 Employees who receive pay for any part of the pay period, even 1 hour, are